Cloud Tools for Eclipse provides a wizard inside Eclipse to create new applications for the App Engine standard environment.

-Create a new Eclipse App Engine Standard project
+Creating a new App Engine standard project

-Select Create New Project > Google App Engine Standard Java Project
+Select Create New Project > Google App Engine Standard Java Project.

 - Once you've created an application, you can run and debug it on your local workstation.